jfspps/howtos/DataStructuresAndAlgorithmsinC++/29_Exceptions_and_error_handling.md

+---
+title: Exceptions and error-handling
+nav_order: 29
+parent: Data Structures and Algorithms in C++
+---

 # Exceptions and error-handling

 Exceptions (blocks of code that are executed when a run-time error occurs) are offered in a similar way to Java.
 The block of code where a run-time error can